GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex13_gene_annotation_part1.md

 ### Annotating MAGs with against the *NCBI NR* database with *diamond*

-For this exercise we are only going to use a single tool for performing our annotation.
-We have chosen to use `diamond` because it is faster than `BLAST`, and `usearch` comes with licencing restrictions that make it hard to work with in a shared computing environment like NeSI.
+For this exercise we are going to use diamond for performing our annotation.
+We have chosen to use this tool because it is faster than BLAST, and usearch comes with licencing restrictions that make it hard to work with in a shared computing environment like NeSI.

-For this exercise we have created a `diamond`-compatible database from a 2016 release of the NCBI non-redundant protein sequence database.
-The reasons for using this particular database will become apparent in a subsequent exercise.
+For this exercise we have created a diamond-compatible database from the 2018 release of the UniProt database

-In generaly, `diamond` takes a simple pair of input files - the protein coding sequences we wish to annotate and the database we will use for this purpose.
+In general, diamond takes a simple pair of input files - the protein coding sequences we wish to annotate and the database we will use for this purpose.
 There are a few parameters that need to be tweaked for obtaining a useful output file, however.

 ```bash
 module load DIAMOND/0.9.25-gimkl-2018b